ATLFlight/cross_toolchain/README.md

 ### QRLinux sysroot

-**NOTE: The Flight_qrlSDK.tgz file is currently unavailable from Intrinsyc.
+**NOTE: The Flight_qrlSDK.zip file is currently unavailable from Intrinsyc.
 Please use the Stock Ubuntu Trusty (14.04) sysroot for now**

 The QRLinux sysroot contains all the additional libraries to use the camera, etc on Snapdragon Flight that are are only available in the QRLinux image.